 Oh my god!
 They changed the Japanese puns to ENGLISH Puns!

-It's Hard, so It Sucks: On the other hand, some difficulty factors can make the main game unbearably difficult.
-Particularly, the rigged experience point scaling makes matching levels with the gym leaders unfeasible in some circumstances. note Note that finding Audino is not always reliable for everyone, and said Audino can become a Demonic Spider.
+It's Hard, so It Sucks: Some difficulty factors can make the main game unbearably difficult.
+Particularly, the rigged experience point scaling makes matching levels with the gym leaders unfeasible in some circumstances. note Note that Audino doesn't appear before obtaining the first badge (where Gen V's level scaling is at its worst), finding Audino is not always reliable for everyone, and said Audino can become a Demonic Spider.
 Also note that the later the generation of the main games, the more likely wild Pokemon will be Demonic Spiders in general due to newly introduced moves and abilities.
 This would not be bad, but add two things, and it becomes complicated: a) There are only 130-40 Pokemon available before the Elite Four in this particular series, and that they tend to have shallow movepools; and b) Said selections of Pokémon in this generation tend to be either really frail, or really slow.
 For people who returned to Pokémon via XY, and started playing BW out of curiosity, an additional complication was the announcement of the DS Wi-Fi shutdown in March 2014, forcing some people to finish the game/Pokedex within 2-3 months before the shutdown in May in the same year, further adding the stress.

 Klink's evolution line can also apply to this, due to each evolution stage essentially consists of adding an extra gear part onto Klink.